ieee-vgtc/ieeevis.org/year/2018/info/community.md

 both job seekers and employers to *quickly* identify people in the community that are looking for jobs or new hires, exchange information, and potentially meet at a later date.
 Please bring information for exchange, such as business cards, flyers, or CVs.
-VIS Supporters will the CVs of attendees that provide it during VIS registration.
+VIS Supporters will have the CVs of attendees that provide it during VIS registration.
 - CVs will be distributed to [Supporters](/year/2017/info/exhibition/supporters-and-exhibition) prior to VIS, to help make connections during VIS, by sharing your information and CVs with the supporters.
 During online registration you will be able to upload your CV and